Sober Living Resources for Wyoming

 Addiction is a legitimate mental health condition that cannot simply be “fixed.”
 However, individuals with substance use disorders can learn to manage their conditions and live quality lives free from obsessive cravings.
 To do so, however, it is important to take the time necessary to recover, replace old habits, and develop new relationships.
 Sober living homes allow residents to stay for as long as they need.
 Many stay for a year or more.
 By the time they leave, graduates have the skills necessary to live independent, meaningful, and joyful lives in the outside world.

-How do sober livings help?
+How do sober living homes help?
 The numerous benefits of sober living houses include:

 Live-in staff and sober living house managers are available at all times.
 Staff members ensure that the house rules are followed and help implement structure in the lives of residents.
 Perhaps more importantly, they are around to answer questions, help resolve issues or problems, and provide moral support.
 In general, sober living staff members have been through the recovery process themselves — so they are living testament to what recovery can achieve.